leafsphp/docs/src/tutorial/src/step-8/description.md

 # Validating request data

-In the previous exercise, we looked at Leaf response.
-In this one, we'll look at the leaf response object.
-This is an object which helps us retrieve the information coming into our app.
-Leaf makes this pretty simple by giving you straightforward methods which you can use pretty easily.
+Different apps require different kinds of information, for instance, your app may require a phone number and password to sign in, but another may require an email and password to sign in.
+In some cases, users may be able to pass in whatever data they think of directly into your apps.
+This is even more true in case your leaf app is an API.
+For this reason, you should always validate or verify the data that is passed into your app.

-To get started with the request object, <span class="class-mode">you can call the `request` method on the leaf instance or use the `Leaf\Http\Request` class.</span><span class="functional-mode">you can simply call the `request` function from anywhere in your app</span>
+Leaf once again makes this process simple.
+We will use the leaf form module to write validation rules for our data.
+To get started with leaf form, <span class="class-mode">you can use the `Leaf\Form` class.</span><span class="functional-mode">you can simply call the `form` function from anywhere in your app</span>

 <div class="class-mode">